-Contributed Materials and Services: The Organization receives in-kind donations of facilities, services and supplies.
+Contributed Materials and Services: The Organization receives in-kind donations of facilities, services, advertising and supplies.
 Contributions of facilities and supplies are recorded at their estimated fair values at the date of donation.
 Donated services that (a) create or enhance non-financial assets or (b) require specialized skills, are provided by individuals possessing those skills, and would otherwise be purchased by the Organization if not provided by donation, are recorded at their fair values in the period received.
-A substantial number of unpaid volunteers have made significant contributions of their time that did not meet the criteria for recognition.